 - Proper nutrition

 - Schedule of dental checkups.
-Dentists like to see children every 6 months to build up the child’s comfort and confidence level in visiting the dentist, to monitor the development of the teeth, and promptly treat any developing problems.
+Dentists like to see children every 6 months to build up the child’s comfort and confidence level in visiting the dentist, as well as to monitor the development of the teeth and promptly treat any developing problems.

 Subsequent office visits

-Each and every appointment builds trust and assurance with your child, as well as educates parents and caregivers for a combined approach in preventive dentistry.
-Our office and staff have created a compassionate, child friendly environment.
-We want the children who come into our dental office in Arlington TX to feel at home.
+Each and every appointment to our office builds trust and assurance with your child, as well as educates parents and caregivers for a combined approach in preventive dentistry.
+Our office and staff have created a compassionate, child-friendly environment.
+We want the children who come into our dental office in Arlington, TX to feel at home.